There are a million dog run ideas on the internet, but MegaGrass is here to help narrow it down the top 10.

 Man’s best friend comes in all shapes, sizes, and personalities.
 They also require different care routines.
 Some breeds need constant grooming to maintain their fur.
 A few may need daily baths.
 Others must not be stressed for their health.

-Our fur babies require a lot of attention.
-Unless you purchased a stuffed animal, we can all agree that our beloved pets need some tender loving care.
+Our dogs require a lot of attention.
+We can all agree that our beloved pets need some tender loving care.
 They need food.
 They require shelter.
-They don’t need clothes, but it makes them cute and it entertains us.
+They don’t need clothes, although it does make them look cute.
 More importantly, they must be given enough time to run around and socialize with people and other dogs.

 This is where a dog runs come in.
 A dog run is a space that allows your dog to run and live comfortably.
 A great dog run does not only mean a lot of good for your pets; it can also provide plenty of perks for your family!

 An obvious perk to owning a dog run is that your pet will have room to run around in.
-Dogs of all shapes and forms need some form of exercise, and running is an answer to that problem.
+Dogs of all shapes and forms need some form of exercise, and running is a great solution.
 Having a dedicated space where your pooch can run and exercise is beneficial for their health.

 Another advantage of owning dog runs is that your friends’ pets can also use it.
-Take a weekend off and organize play dates with your human buds and their fur babies.
+Rather than meeting at the local dog park, you can now invite your friends and their dogs to hang out on your own personal dog run!
 Let your pooches run around your dog run while you and your friends grill up some bbq and catch up on the latest gossip.
 Everyone wins here!

 Of course, not all households can provide a big space for their pets to run around in.
 Fortunately for you, dog runs come in all shapes and sizes.
-There are perfect dog runs out there that can do the job for your home.
+MegaGrass offers custom sizing that can cater to any living space, regardless of size.

-Depending on the size and number of your dogs, your run can be as big or small as possible.
+The size of your dog run most likely will depend on the amount of space you have and the number of dogs as well.
 If you have one dog, you can make do with a small dog run.
 If you have a pack, you can turn a huge chunk of your backyard into a big run!

 However, remember that keeping dogs to a certain space won’t do much for their well-being.
 Make sure that your dog runs are only a solution to your pet’s exercise and temporary shelter needs.
 Their runs – be it enclosed or open – should not become their home.

 They still thrive best when they are with the people they love.
-But you can’t deny that getting a run or two done on your pet runs is a great convenience!
+Think of the dog run as their private gym!

 How to build a dog run?